sillsdev/serval/README.md

 All C# code should be formatted using [CSharpier](https://csharpier.com/).
 The best way to enable support for CSharpier is to install the appropriate [IDE extension](https://csharpier.com/docs/Editors) and configure it to format on save.

+### Coding conventions

+[Here](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/identifier-names) is a good overview of naming conventions.
+[Here](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) is a good overview of coding conventions.
+If you want to get in to even more detail, check out the [Framework design guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/).

 ### Development locally

 - Install MongoDB 6.0 as a replca set and MongoDBCompass and run it on localhost:27017